MilkaKaplan/Narrative_Pattern_Evaluation/README.md

 This repository contains the data, code, and results for the paper:

 > *"Evaluating Narrative Genre Patterns in Award-Winning Novellas"*
-> Milka Kaplan, Armin Shmilovici, Mark Last], Proceedings of the Text2Story’26 Workshop, Delft (The Netherlands), 29-03-2026
+> Milka Kaplan, Armin Shmilovici, Mark Last, Proceedings of the Text2Story’26 Workshop, Delft (The Netherlands), 29-03-2026
 > https://ceur-ws.org/Vol-4202/paper9.pdf

 ---